 “We want to connect people who are very talented, who have been out of school and working in the industry for five or so years, and who are either having trouble making the leap to the next level or just trying to stretch themselves a little bit,” says Patti Lee, ASC — co-chair of the ASC Vision Committee’s Mentorship Subcommittee.
 “We want to make sure the ability to succeed in cinematography is open to all.”

 Mentorship, of course, is nothing new at the ASC.
 For decades, members have informally volunteered to help emerging cinematographers improve their skills and chart their careers.
-The Society itself was founded in 1919 with the belief that the free sharing of information on cinematography tools and technique would better everyone practicing what was then still a new art form.
+The Society itself was founded in 1919 with the belief that the free sharing of information on cinematography tools and techniques would better everyone practicing what was then still a new art form.

 Although the ASC’s program is open to all cinematographers who meet the requirements, the Vision Committee hopes the program will promote inclusivity and bring cinematographers from around the world to the table.